KUT Frequently Asked Questions (FAQ)

 I have a news story/press release for KUT News.
 How do I send it to the newsroom?

-How do I promote an event on KUT?
+How do I promote an event on KUT or KUTX?

 Austin area events are important to us — learning about them is one way we make a deeper connection to our community.
 Sometimes we even use event notices to help develop news stories.
-So if you feel like your event might be an item for KUT News, please refer to our above answer for press releases and send one to the news room.
+If you feel like your event might be an item for KUT News, email our newsroom.

-In addition, KUT 90.5 and KUTX 98.9 provide public service announcements (PSAs), which are free, brief announcements read live over the air throughout the day.
-If you’re interested in submitting a PSA, you may do so (two to three weeks in advance) at firstname.lastname@example.org.
-We cannot air PSA for religious services or partisan political rallies/fundraisers.
-Please note: we receive a high volume of requests and do our best to accommodate a variety of local organizations.
+Additionally, KUT 90.5 and KUTX 98.9 provide public service announcements (PSAs), which are free, brief announcements read live over the air throughout the day (time permitting).
+Learn more and submit your PSA here.
+We cannot air PSAs for religious services or partisan political rallies/fundraisers.
+We receive a high volume of requests and do our best to accommodate a diverse group of local organizations.

-KUT 90.5 and KUTX 98.9 also offer underwriting announcements, which are professionally produced announcements that are scheduled for certain time slots and sometimes include a visual element on KUT.org.
-If you’re interested in underwriting, call us at 512-471-8222, or email us at email@example.com.
+KUT 90.5 and KUTX 98.9 also offer underwriting announcements, which are professionally produced announcements that are scheduled for certain time slots and sometimes include a visual element on KUT.org or KUTX.org.
+If you’re interested in underwriting, call us at 512-471-8222, or email us.

-My organization would like KUT/KUTX to be the media sponsor of my event; who to I contact with questions?
+My organization would like KUT or KUTX to be the media sponsor of my event; who do I contact with questions?

-For inquiries about media sponsorships or partnerships, please contact our Manager of Sponsorships, Brian Benschoter.
+For inquiries about media sponsorships or partnerships, please contact our sponsorships manager, Pam Power.

 How do I volunteer for KUT or KUTX?

 Volunteers are incredibly important to the work of KUT and KUTX, and we always welcome new additions to our team!
-We rely on volunteers for our Membership Drives and many other events throughout the year.
-To become a volunteer, visit our volunteer page or call 512-475-6100.
+We rely on volunteers for our Membership Drives and events throughout the year.
+To become a volunteer, visit our volunteer page.

 I am interested in working for KUT 90.5 or KUTX 98.9 as an employee or an intern.
 How do I go about that?

 Our search for talent never ends!
-We are proud of the people who work at KUT and KUTX and who have chosen public service media as part of their career path.
-To see if there is a job or internship opening that appeals to you, just go to kut.org/jobs.
-You’ll also find application and contact information on this page.
+We are proud of the people who work at KUT and KUTX and who have chosen public media as part of their career path.
+To see if there is a job or internship opening that matches your experience, go to kut.org/jobs.

 My name / the name of a loved one is on the KUT Donor Wall.
 How can I see it?

-KUT is happy to welcome Donor Wall visitors during Business Office hours (M – F, 8:30 a.m. – 5 p.m.).
-If possible, please give us a call at 512-471-1631, so that we can arrange for someone to assist you when you arrive.
+We're happy to welcome Donor Wall visitors during Business Office hours (M – F, 10 a.m. – 4 p.m.).
+If possible, please give us a call at 512-471-1631, so that we can arrange for someone to assist you.

-KUT is happy to offer a tour of our studios to groups and individuals.
-All tours are led by our wonderful volunteers and require a reservation made at least two weeks in advance.
-Tours are provided (with a prior reservation) during regular business hours, Monday through Friday, between the hours of 9:30 a.m. and 4:30 p.m.
+We're happy to offer tours of our studios to a variety of groups and individuals.
+Our tours are best suited for groups of 10 - 15 visitors due to space restrictions.
+Most tours are led by our wonderful volunteers and require a reservation made at least two weeks in advance.
+Tours are scheduled Monday through Friday, between the hours of 10:00 a.m. and 4:30 p.m.

-Have a group of scouts who would like to visit KUT to fulfill a badge requirement?
-There is a 8-scout limit due to space restrictions, and we require at least one adult chaperone to accompany the children on the tour.
-Due to the high number of scout tour requests, areservation for at least two weeks in advance is required – to schedule a Scout Tour, please submit your request to firstname.lastname@example.org.
+Have a group of scouts who would like to visit KUT and KUTX to fulfill a badge requirement?
+We require at least one adult chaperone to accompany the children on the tour.
+Due to the high number of tour requests, a reservation must be made at least two weeks in advance.
+To schedule a Scout tour, please submit your request to firstname.lastname@example.org.

-We have ample bicycle parking at racks around the building at street level.
+- There's ample bicycle parking around the building at street level.

-KUT is located on The University of Texas at Austin campus, which is a tobacco-free campus.
+The KUT Public Media Studios are located on The University of Texas at Austin campus, which is a tobacco-free campus.
 The sidewalk just west of the KUT Public Media Studios, on Guadalupe St., belongs to the City of Austin.
 Additional information about the tobacco-free campus is available online and in this FAQ.

 KUT and KUTX Membership and Donations